 A.A.
 Milne wrote, “I knew when I met you an adventure was going to happen.”
 This is how I feel about my son and our family’s journey with autism.
 It also speaks to the excitement I feel about what we have started (and accomplished so far) at Geek Club Books.

-In 2017, we want to expand our programming to include:
+We want to expand our programming to include:

 - Autism Awareness Assemblies (We already have a list of schools who want us!)